swt30/thesis/chapters/01-introduction/01-introduction.md

 ### The equation of state is a key component of these models

 Correctly determining the interior structure and evolution of planets relies on a strong knowledge of the equations of state of the relevant materials.
-This is not an easy task, since the temperature and pressure ranges relevant to planetary interiors are often inaccessible to experiments, even recent diamond-anvil and shock wave experiments.
+This is not an easy task, because the temperature and pressure ranges relevant to planetary interiors are often inaccessible to experiments, even recent diamond-anvil and shock wave experiments.
 Obtaining data for combinations of state variables off the Hugoniot (shock curve) can be difficult.^[@Nettelmann2008] As @Baraffe2014 note, we must "rely on simulations to infer the iron melting curve for Earth, super-Earth and giant planet conditions".
 However, these simulations are computationally expensive and so this is an area that is still developing.